3 public participation examples in LA-based sustainability projects

 - Multiple airports

 Together, these serve a population of over 4 million people in the city, and many more on the outskirts, with over 50 million visitors annually in 2018.
-And demand on the system is set to increase with a growing population and increasing visitor numbers – particularly with the fast approaching 2028 Olympics in LA.
+And demand on the system is set to increase with a growing population and increasing visitor numbers – particularly with the fast-approaching 2028 Olympics in LA.

-A number of large Metro construction projects and upgrades are planned to increase capacity in the system, including:
+Many large Metro construction projects and upgrades are planned to increase capacity in the system, including: